DefinitionThis section has been translated automatically.

 - Hashimoto's thyroiditis.

-Phospholipid antibodies can interact with the platelet membrane due to their binding to phospholipids and thus act as co-factors in different stages of the coagulation cascade.
-In vivo, this results in a stronger activation of the coagulation system with a tendency to thrombosis.
+Phospholipid antibodies can interact with the platelet membrane due to their binding to phospholipids and thus act as co-factors in different steps of the coagulation cascade.
+In vivo, this results in a greater activability of the coagulation system with a tendency to thrombosis.

-Clinically, migrating thrombophlebitis can also be clinically impressive.
-The reaction of the phospholipid antibodies with central nervous membrane components can lead to CNS symptoms, e.g. dizziness, partial disturbance of short and long-term memory, disturbance of fine motor skills up to cerebral infarctions with hemiplegia and possible cerebral seizures.
+Clinically, migrating thrombophlebitis may also be present.
+The reaction of phospholipid antibodies with central nervous membrane components can lead to CNS symptoms, e.g. dizziness, partial disturbance of short- and long-term memory, disturbance of fine motor skills up to brain infarctions with hemiplegia and possible cerebral seizures.